BunsenLabs/bunsen-fortune/README.md

 # TODO:

-* right now this is more of an Awebb-appreciation fortune file.
-We really, really need more cookies.
+* We really, really need more cookies.
+Short conversations are also welcome, not only quotes from individuals.
 * some sort of voting/polling system? or should we just let it grow and grow?
 * debian package.
 * AUR package.